Get to know this unsung-hero mineral

 You might’ve heard that Selenium can have a slight stink.
 That’s true of some forms of the mineral, such as Selenomethionine, where the Selenium molecule is bound to Methionine.
 The latter is a sulphur-containing amino acid that’s also found in smelly foods like eggs and onions.
 Hence the stench.

 To save your nostrils, we’ve reformulated with Selenium Chelate.
 It has all the same benefits as other forms while also being super bioavailable so your body can absorb it easily and—yay!—it doesn’t smell.

 How much Selenium should you take per day?

 It’s recommended that all adults get at least 55 mcg of Selenium per day, and to up it to 60 mcg during pregnancy and 70 mcg while breastfeeding.
 But if you want to get all of Selenium’s benefits, you’ll want to take 100 to 200 mcg per day (just don’t go over 400).
-To cover your bases, The Prenatal Essentials for females, The Power Prenatal for females, The Prenatal Essentials for males and The Power Prenatal for males all include 100 mcg of Selenium inside each daily sachets.
+To cover your bases, The Essentials for Females, The Powers for Females, The Essentials for Males and The Powers for Males all include 100 mcg of Selenium inside each daily sachets.